nkristek/Smaragd/README.md

 - .NET Standard 2.0 or higher
 - .NET Framework 4.5 or higher

+## Why another MVVM library?

+This library originated in my other project [Stein](https://github.com/nkristek/Stein) and was subsequently moved to its own repository and nuget package.
+The goal is to provide a great yet minimal foundation which also promotes a good code style.
+Nearly everything is marked virtual ([except events](https://msdn.microsoft.com/en-us/library/hy3sefw3.aspx)) so you can customize it to fit your needs.

+And of course, this library is [🚀blazing fast🚀](https://twitter.com/acdlite/status/974390255393505280).

 ## Contribution

 If you find a bug feel free to open an issue.
 Contributions are also appreciated.